 Wearing a suite of different jewellery

-If you're not planning on layering jewellery, then you can happily wear necklaces, earrings, bracelets and rings together that compliment each other or whatever works with your outfit.
+If you're not planning on layering jewellery, then you can happily wear a mix of necklaces, earrings, bracelets and rings together that compliment each other, clash well with each other ... or whatever works with your outfit.

 Other useful articles:

-You don't need to wear a piece of jewellery on every suitable body part to feel well dressed: sometimes less is more (and sometimes more is great - it all depends on your sense of style and what type of occasion you're dressing for).
+You really don't need to wear a piece of jewellery on every suitable body part in order to feel well dressed: sometimes less is more.
+But also: sometimes more is great!
+It all depends on your sense of style and what type of occasion you're dressing for.

 You may still have a key focal point which you can accessorise around with more subtle pieces.
 Alternatively you can wear a selection of complimentary pieces, with none in particular drawing the most attention, but all of them working to make you look well put together.
 These pieces might be designed as a matched set or they might all be different but have subtle similarities.